Kopi luwak: Production

-Kopi luwak is brewed from coffee beans that transversed the gastrointestinal tract of an Asian palm civet, and were thus subjected to a combination of acidic, enzymatic, and fermentation treatment.
+Kopi luwak is brewed from coffee beans that traversed the gastrointestinal tract of an Asian palm civet, and were thus subjected to a combination of acidic, enzymatic, and fermentation treatment.
 During digestion, digestive enzymes and gastric juices permeate through the endocarp of coffee cherries and break down storage proteins, yielding shorter peptides.
 This alters the composition of amino acids and impacts the aroma of the coffee.
 In the roasting process, the proteins undergo a non-enzymatic Maillard reaction.

-The palm civet is thought to select the most ripe and flawless coffee cherries.
+The palm civet is thought to select the ripest and most flawless coffee cherries.
 This selection influences the flavour of the coffee, as does the digestive process.
 The beans begin to germinate by malting, which reduces their bitterness.
 When performed in nature, or in the wild, these two mechanisms achieve the same goal as selective picking and the wet or washed process of coffee milling: 1) harvesting optimally ripe cherries and 2) mechanically and chemically removing the pulp and skin from the cherry, leaving mainly the seed.

 Traditionally, excreted coffee beans were collected directly in plantations and forests.
 As the international demand for kopi luwak increased, some producers turned to caged production methods to increase yields.

-In 2014, the annual kopi luwak production was grossly estimated at less than 127 kg.
 It is produced in Indonesia, East Timor, the Philippines, Thailand, Vietnam and Ethiopia.

 Taste

-The taste of kopi luwak varies with the type and origin of excreted beans, processing, roasting, aging, and brewing.
-The ability of the civet to select its berries, and other aspects of the civet's diet and health, like stress levels, may also influence the processing and hence taste.
+The taste of kopi luwak varies with the type and origin of the excreted beans, processing, roasting, aging, and brewing.
+The ability of the civet to select its berries, and other aspects of the civet's diet and health, like stress levels, may also influence the processing and, hence taste.

 Within the coffee industry, kopi luwak is widely regarded as a gimmick or novelty item.
 The Specialty Coffee Association of America (SCAA) states that there is a "general consensus within the industry...it just tastes bad".
 A coffee professional compared the same beans with and without the kopi luwak process using a rigorous coffee cupping evaluation.
-He concluded: "it was apparent that luwak coffee sold for the story, not superior quality...Using the SCAA cupping scale, the luwak scored two points below the lowest of the other three coffees.
-It would appear that the luwak processing diminishes good acidity and flavor and adds smoothness to the body, which is what many people seem to note as a positive to the coffee.”
+He concluded: "It was apparent that luwak coffee sold for the story, not superior quality...Using the SCAA cupping scale, the luwak scored two points below the lowest of the other three coffees.
+It would appear that the luwak processing diminishes good acidity and flavor and adds smoothness to the body, which is what many people seem to note as a positive to the coffee."
 Professional coffee tasters were able to distinguish kopi luwak from other coffee samples, but remarked that it tasted "thin".
 Some critics claim more generally that kopi luwak is simply bad coffee, purchased for novelty rather than taste.

-A food writer reviewed kopi luwak available to American consumers and concluded "It tasted just like...Folgers.
+A food writer reviewed kopi luwak available to American consumers and concluded, "It tasted just like...Folgers.
 Stale.
 Lifeless.
 Petrified dinosaur droppings steeped in bathtub water.
 I couldn't finish it."